bmechtley/pybatchdict/README.md

 Works well with [PyYAML](http://pyyaml.org/wiki/PyYAML) (or anything else, like XML, that can easily be converted to a nested dictionary), `**` dictionary keyword argument unpacking, and `multiprocessing.Pool`.

-Other methods for nested dictionaries.
+Other methods for nested dictionaries
 ======================================

 I also use a couple handy methods for dealing with nested dictionaries, namely `setkeypath` and `getkeypath`.